Braves vs. Rangers Player Props Betting Odds

 - Live Stream: Watch the MLB on Fubo!

-- The Rangers' Dane Dunning will make his third start of the season.
+- Spencer Strider (4-1) will take the mound for the Braves, his ninth start of the season.

+- He has earned a quality start four times in eight starts this season.

-- Dunning has two starts in a row of five innings or more.
+- Strider has eight starts in a row of five innings or more.

 |Opponent